The infinitely-hot start of big bang cosmology is easily absorbed by five most-basic assumptions (and yes, we’d welcome your comments and challenges):

 5. The universe expands very quickly — 1-to-143 (of 202) in a second.5

 People are rightfully puzzled by big bang cosmology.
 Its infinitely-hot, infinitely-dense start for the universe is enigmatic at best.
 In 2011 while working with high school students, we did some simple calculations that eventually became an alternative model and sharp contrast to big bang cosmology.
 Ours is a base-2 model that starts with Max Planck’s base units, the ones he calculated back in 1899.
 With a total of just 202 notations the entire universe is encapsulated and totally interrelated.
-Too simple and logical for scholars absolutely tied to the big bang, they may want to.engage these 20 concepts, all identified to begin to build a case for our alternative.
+Too simple and logical for scholars absolutely tied to old big bang models, they may want to.engage these 20 concepts, all identified to begin to build a case for our alternative.

 The big bang begins with three epochs.
 Those three epochs represent 143 processes (notations and/or doublings) within our model.
 Each process is defined by exact numbers for length, time, mass, and charge.
 Notation-0 is a cold start and a return to Lemaître’s original 1927 theory.* At just one second (the 143rd set of numbers in our model), the quark-gluon plasma has started; nucleosynthesis is quickly on the ascent, and it is all quite smooth and homogeneous: